thieryw/gitlanding/README.md

 yarn start_vanilla
 ```

-Then edit the file in `src/test/vanilla/src/index.tsx` to experiments with the components.
+Edit the file in `src/test/vanilla/src/index.tsx` to experiments with the components.

-You can also browse the [Storybook](https://sb.gitlanding.dev) website to see what components are available.
+You can also browse the [Storybook](https://gitlanding.dev/storybook) website to see what components are available.